-- a) No information available to the dictator. - b) Making the average received money by receivers transparent to the decision-maker (dictator). - c) No information available. - d) Revealing the transaction history and the potential for chat and communication between the parties involved.
+- a.
+No information is available to the dictator. - b.
+Making the average amount received transparent to the decision-maker (dictator). - c.
+No information is available. - d.
+Revealing the transaction history and the potential for chat and communication between the parties involved.

-Relative to the baseline (first stage) the differences in the dictator's financial behavior in each stage was calculated using three different models:
+Relative to the baseline (first stage), the differences in the dictator's financial behavior in each stage were calculated using three different models:

-- 1) The first model was looking to determine the likelihood of any type of changes in the dictator's financial behavior. - 2) The second model aimed to examine the specific chance of positive changes. - 3) The third model's goal was to look for the probability of negative changes.
+- 1) The first model sought to determine the likelihood of changes in the dictator's financial behavior. - 2) The second model aimed to examine the specific chance of positive changes. - 3) The third model aimed to determine the probability of negative changes.

-For each model a binary virtual variable was defined.
-Firstly a "diff1," was formed for the first model, where diff1 = 0 indicated no change in the dictator's behavior (relative to the baseline), and diff1 = 1 indicated the presence of a change.
+For each model, a binary virtual variable was defined.
+Firstly, a "diff1" was formed for the first model, where diff1 = 0 indicated no change in the dictator's behavior (relative to the baseline), and diff1 = 1 indicated the presence of a change.
 Likewise, the "diff2" variable was defined for the second model of our study, with diff2 = 1 meaning positive behavioral change and diff2 = 0 indicating other conditions (no change or negative change).
-Finally, in our third model a "diff3" was created and following the pattern, diff3 = 1 only if a negative change in a dictator's behavior was identified and diff3 = 0 for else.
+Finally, in our third model, a "diff3" was created following the pattern, diff3 = 1 only if a negative change in a dictator's behavior was identified and diff3 = 0 for else.